Jumblan/Jumblan/README.md

       ✔ Collaborate with interdisciplinary teams to develop and implement data-driven solutions

--   📫 How to reach me: jmblanco227@gmail.com and and [LindkeIn] (www.linkedin.com/in/judith-m-blanco)
+-   📫 How to reach me: jmblanco227@gmail.com and and www.linkedin.com/in/judith-m-blanco